 Grading: Clerkship Level

-- Each clerkship will assess student medical knowledge.
-Medical knowledge can be assessed by a standardized written or oral examination and/or other assessment tools.
+- Each clerkship will assess the medical knowledge competency by a standardized written or oral examination and/or other assessment tools.

 - Each clerkship will assess student clinical performance.
 Clinical performance can be assessed by preceptor observation, written notes, oral presentations, simulation exercises, and other means.
-All clerkship rotations will use the Uniform Clerkship
+All clerkship rotations will use the Universal Clerkship

 Assessment form to assess clinical performance.